Ising model and s-embeddings of planar graphs: Introduction, main results and perspectives

 We prefer to work with the ferromagnetic Ising model defined on \emph{faces} of a planar graph~$G$; the partition function is given by

 where~$G^\circ$ and~$E(G)$ denote the dual graph and the set of edges of~$G$, respectively; $\beta=1/kT$ is the inverse temperature, $J_e>0$ are interaction constants assigned to the edges of~$G$, and~$v^\circ_{\pm}(e)\in G^\circ$ denote the two faces adjacent to~$e\in E(G)$.
-Passing to the \emph{domain walls} representation (aka low-temperature expansion) of the model, one can rewrite~$\cZ(G)$ as
+Passing to the \emph{domain walls} representation ({also known as the} low-temperature expansion) of the model, one can rewrite~$\cZ(G)$ as

 where~$\cE(G)$ denotes the set of all even subgraphs of~$G$.
 Throughout this paper we identify edges of~$G$ with faces~$z(e)$ of the graph~$\Lambda(G):=G\cup G^\circ$ and denote

 Let us emphasize that we do \emph{not} fix an embedding of~$G$ into~$\C$ at this point, thus~$\theta_e$ is nothing more than another (abstract, i.e., not geometric) \emph{parametrization} of the interaction constants~$J_e$.